GuHY777/ReIDMamba/readme.md

 ## ReID performance

 We have reproduced the performance to verify the reproducibility.
-The reproduced results may have a gap of about 0.5% with the numbers in the paper.
+Since the code has been reorganized, the reproduced results may have a gap of about 0.5% with the numbers in the paper.

 ### Market-1501
 | Model         | Image Size| mAP/Rank-1 | Logs |